What are wisdom teeth?

 - Your wisdom teeth are causing you intense discomfort and distressing levels of severe pain.

-While waiting for your wisdom teeth to be removed, and also after removal, you may wish to take a painkiller such as Nurofen Tablets.
+While waiting for your wisdom teeth to be removed, and also after removal, you may wish to take a painkiller such as Nurofen Express 200mg Liquid Capsules.
 The active ingredient in Nurofen is ibuprofen, which can help relieve your pain.
+Always read the label.